Parylene: Parylene-like copolymers

-Copolymers and nanocomposites (SiO2/parylene C) of parylene have been deposited at near-room temperature previously; and with strongly electron withdrawing comonomers, parylene can be used as an initiator to initiate polymerizations, such as with N-phenyl maleimide.
+Copolymers and nanocomposites (SiO2/parylene C) of parylene have been deposited at near-room temperature previously.
+With strongly electron withdrawing comonomers, parylene can be used as an initiator to initiate polymerizations, such as with N-phenyl maleimide.
 Using the parylene C/SiO2 nanocomposites, parylene C could be used as a sacrificial layer to make nanoporous silica thin films with a porosity of >90%.

 Properties

 Transparency and crystallinity

-Parylene thin films and coatings are transparent; however, they are not amorphous except for the alkylated parylenes. i.e. parylene E. As a result, of the coatings being semi-crystalline, they scatter light.
+Parylene thin films and coatings are transparent; however, they are not amorphous except for the alkylated parylenes, e.g. parylene E. As a result of this semi-crystallinity, they scatter light.
 Parylene N and C have a low degree of crystallinity; however, parylene VT-4 and AF-4 are highly crystalline ~60% in their as-deposited condition (hexagonal crystal structure) and therefore are generally not suitable as optical materials.

 Parylene C will become more crystalline if heated at elevated temperatures until its melting point at 270 °C.

 Parylene N has a monoclinic crystal structure in its as-deposited condition and it does not appreciably become more crystalline until it undergoes a crystallographic phase transformation at ~220 °C to hexagonal, at which point it becomes highly crystalline like the fluorinated parylenes.
 It can reach 80% crystallinity at anneal temperatures up to 400 °C, after which point it degrades.

 Mechanical and chemical

-Parylenes are relatively flexible (parylene N 0.5 GPa) except for cross-linked parylene X (1.0 GPa) and they have poor oxidative resistance (~60-100 °C depending on failure criteria) and UV stability, except for parylene AF-4.
+Parylenes are relatively flexible (0.5 GPa for parylene N), except for cross-linked parylene X (1.0 GPa), and have poor oxidative resistance (~60–100 °C, depending on failure criteria) and UV stability, except for parylene AF-4.
 However, parylene AF-4 is more expensive due to a three-step synthesis of its precursor with low yield and poor deposition efficiency.
 Their UV stability is so poor that parylene cannot be exposed to regular sunlight without yellowing.